FAIR-CA-indicators/FAIR-CA-indicators.github.io/README.md

 |10am PDT (7pm CEST) | Start hacking | all :) |
 |11:40am PDT (8:40pm CEST) | Wrap up | all |

 We will offer a meeting room on site as well as breakout rooms on Zoom.
+Further details are provided via the HARMONY2023 slack channel, or write an email to: dagmar.waltemath@uni-greifswald.de

 ## Development of FAIR evaluation guidelines :